COVID-19 can cause major epidemics

-World Health Organization officials said Thursday that COVID-19 is far from a pandemic and could cause “major epidemics.”
+World Health Organization officials said Thursday that COVID-19 is far from endemic and could cause “major epidemics”.

 • Read also: Hospital treatment is still on the rise